You can talk to a Get Into Teaching Line adviser online between 8am and 8pm.Start live chat

 We can also help you gain valuable experience of school life with the School Experience Programme.
 In addition, our regular online events can help you find out more about teacher training and what a career in teaching has to offer.

-9 out of 10 newly qualified teachers were employed within six months of completing training
+94% of newly qualified teachers are employed in a teaching role within six months of completing their training

 Progress your career into teaching